merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 brick-and-mortar centers, remittance centers, merchant stores and other money agents.
-The e-wallet is also integrated to cryptocurrency exchanges to execute buying, selling and exchanging cryptocurrencies using fiat currencies and vice versa; also, to maintain the live exchange rate of SparkPoint Token (SPRK) and other to facilitate the conversion of SparkPoint Token with other cryptocurrencies like Ethereum (ETH) and Bitcoin (BTC) and vice versa.
+The e-wallet is also integrated to cryptocurrency exchanges to execute buying, selling and exchanging cryptocurrencies using fiat currencies and vice versa; also, to maintain the live exchange rate of SparkPoint Token (SRK) and other to facilitate the conversion of SparkPoint Token with other cryptocurrencies like Ethereum (ETH) and Bitcoin (BTC) and vice versa.